 While checklists are relevant for the most common form of melanoma, they are not completely reliable as melanoma can vary and may not show these features.

 If there is an abnormality on your skin that is…

 - Changed – it is new or seems to have changed since you last saw it (don’t look for detail; you can see it has changed just by glancing at the lesion, that’s enough)

 - Not going away – once a new lesion has appeared, it remains on the skin for longer than 6-8 weeks

 - Odd (the most crucial test) – it simply looks strange, worries you or seems to be different from other lesions on your skin…

 then you should get it looked at by a doctor, who may refer you to a specialist – usually a dermatologist.

 Looks OK is not a diagnosis

 Remember, if in doubt, check it out!

-If you would like to receive copies of our skin check leaflet please contact firstname.lastname@example.org
+If you would like to receive copies of our skin check leaflet for your clinic or an event, please contact firstname.lastname@example.org